Culture / Film

 The Death and Life of Marsha P. Johnson (2017)

-This isn't a traditional movie, it's documentary, but one too important not to include in a list of LGBTQIA+ films.
+This documentary is too important not to include in a list of LGBTQIA+ films.
 Marsha P. Johnson was one of the great liberators of the queer and trans community.
 She was on the front lines of the Stonewall Riots and actively campaigned for equality at every turn.
 This documentary shares her life and why she was one of history's most important humanitarian activitists.